Classical Childrens Books

 Red route is 1609 route by Argall.
 The intended route of Sea Venture & fleet would be between the red and blue lines.

-The admiral of our fleet was Sir George Somers who was a gentleman knowledgable in seafaring having often been in command of many of Her Majesty’s royal ships.
+The admiral of our fleet was Sir George Somers who was a gentleman knowledgeable in seafaring having often been in command of many of Her Majesty’s royal ships.
 In many voyages he had defeated enemy ships from Spain that quarrelled with England on islands in the West Indies and other matters.

 The captain of the largest ship, Sea Venture, which I was on, was Captain Christopher Newport.
 He had made more trips to Virginia than other than captain and he reckoned we were within seven or eight days at the most from the coast of Virginia.